 –bin’ Tell the bands maker to write bands in binary format

 1) Valence band maximum and effective mass

 Although we know the valence band maximum for silicon is at the point, we will use it as an example for finding a maximum point.
+Try starting from the point (0.1,0.1,0.1).
 In the float step, change the floatmn (for minimum) to floatmx (for maximum) and change the band number to 4 (for valence band).
 Notice the energies are going up.
 Now do a gradient minimization from the point you floated to, remember to change the band number to 4.
 The valence band maximum is in a flatter region so try using a smaller excursion radius, say 0.001.
 Then calculate the effective mass.
-Your values should be around (-0.33, -0.56, -0.88).
-The negative signs indicate a maximum point, a saddle point would have at least one positive sign.
+Your values should be around (-0.34, -0.56, -0.88).
+The negative signs indicate a maximum point (−mass = hole mass); a saddle point would have at least one positive sign.